brs6412/cserver/README.md

 3. Reads the file and sends the contents back to the client
 4. Sets the appropriate `Content-Type` header based on the file extension

-There’s no support for POST requests or routing logic — it’s purely for serving static files.
+There’s no support for POST requests or routing logic, it’s purely for serving static files.

 ## How to run it